-- job managers: meta-schedulers, supporting reservation and co-allocation, registries, ... - file systems: replica systems, federated file systems, ... - communication: message passing infrastructures, component systems, publish/subscriber systems, ...
+- job managers: meta-schedulers, supporting reservation and co-allocation, registries, etc. - file systems: replica systems, federated file systems, etc. - communication: message passing infrastructures, component systems, publish/subscriber systems, etc.

-3.3 Systems
+C. Systems

 An inherent generality in the definition of the term 'system' permits a wide variety of examples.
 We limit the discussion however, to examples which are of particular interest to this discussion, viz., Operating Systems, Grids, and Clouds.